The Guide to Purchasing Your Dream Home

 After determining a ballpark figure of how much you can afford, start talking to different lenders to get their insight and to start requesting quotes.
 Ask your Realtor® for referrals for several lenders in your area.
 Talking to multiple lenders will allow you to compare costs and interest rates for your loan so you can negotiate a better deal.

-- Get pre-approved for a loan.
-This will likely require providing proof of income, a review of outstanding debts, and running a credit check.
-A pre-approval shows sellers that you’re in a strong financial position when making an offer.
+- A pre-approval shows sellers that you're in a strong financial position when making an offer.

 - Ask lenders these questions: